 GeneCards Summary for XPO7 Gene

 XPO7 (Exportin 7) is a Protein Coding gene.
-GO annotations related to this gene include Ran GTPase binding and nuclear export signal receptor activity.
+Diseases associated with XPO7 include Hemolytic Anemia and Arts Syndrome.
+Gene Ontology (GO) annotations related to this gene include binding and nuclear export signal receptor activity.
 An important paralog of this gene is RANBP17.

 Mediates the nuclear export of proteins (cargos) with broad substrate specificity.
 In the nucleus binds cooperatively to its cargo and to the GTPase Ran in its active GTP-bound form.
 Docking of this trimeric complex to the nuclear pore complex (NPC) is mediated through binding to nucleoporins.
 Upon transit of a nuclear export complex into the cytoplasm, disassembling of the complex and hydrolysis of Ran-GTP to Ran-GDP (induced by RANBP1 and RANGAP1, respectively) cause release of the cargo from the export receptor.
 XPO7 then return to the nuclear compartment and mediate another round of transport.
 The directionality of nuclear export is thought to be conferred by an asymmetric distribution of the GTP- and GDP-bound forms of Ran between the cytoplasm and nucleus.